Tree stand safety you can trust and wear all day.

 5. Controlled Access Zones

 Fall prevention is the preferred method of protection and that involves completely removing the hazard.
 Fall restraint is the next most preferred method and that involves adding measures that protect against falling over the hazardous edge.
-Things like guardrail and safety netting are examples of passive fall restraint protection.
+Things like a guardrail system and safety netting are examples of passive fall restraint protection.
 Fall arrest is a scenario that involves wearing the components of the personal fall arrest system.
-Wearing the harness, anchor, and lifeline allow a worker to operate safely at heights and will catch, or arrest, the fall if an accident occurs.
+Wearing the harness, anchor, and lifeline allows a worker to operate safely at heights and will catch, or arrest, the fall if an accident occurs.

 When working at heights, keeping your workers safe from a fall is the number one goal.
 There are several different ways to achieve this, but one of the most effective and preferred ways is to work in fall restraint.